 If your needs are more complex or you need ongoing care, you might be eligible for a Home Care Package.

 CHSP includes a wide range of services to help you stay living in your own home, including:

-To start receiving home care services, through a Home Care Package or Commonwealth Home Support Programme (CHSP), you will need to register with My Aged Care and go through an application process, where you will be assessed by the government to determine your eligibility for services.
+To start receiving home care services, through CHSP or a Home Care Package, you will need to register with My Aged Care and go through an application process, where you will be assessed by the government to determine your eligibility for services.